Decriminalization of homosexuality: Post-World War II decriminalization trend

-Adherence to Islam is a major predictor of maintaining laws criminalizing homosexuality and the death penalty for it.
-The majority of studies have found no association for Christianity even though some Christian religious leaders advocate the criminalization of homosexuality.
-In some countries, criminalization of homosexuality derives from the application of sharia law.
-State interference in religious matters, for example religious courts having jurisdiction beyond family law or bans on interfaith marriage, is strongly correlated with maintaining the criminalization of homosexuality.
-Studies have found that modernization, as measured by the Human Development Index or GDP per capita, and globalization (KOF Index of Globalization) was negatively correlated having laws criminalizing homosexuality over time.
-LGBT movements often developed after the repeal of criminal laws, but in some cases they contributed to repeal efforts.
-LGBT activism against criminalization can take multiple forms, including directly advocating the repeal of the laws, strategic litigation in the judicial system in order to reduce enforceability, seeking external allies from outside the country, and capacity building within the community.
+Studies have found that modernization, as measured by the Human Development Index or GDP per capita, and globalization (KOF Index of Globalization) was negatively correlated with having laws criminalizing homosexuality over time.
+LGBTQ movements often developed after the repeal of criminal laws, but in some cases they contributed to repeal efforts.
+LGBTQ activism against criminalization can take multiple forms, including directly advocating the repeal of the laws, strategic litigation in the judicial system in order to reduce enforceability, seeking external allies from outside the country, and capacity building within the community.
 Although British colonization is associated with the criminalization of homosexuality, it has no effect on the likelihood of decriminalization.

 In 1981, the Council of Europe passed a resolution urging the decriminalization of homosexuality and the abolition of discriminatory age of consent laws.
 Following the Dudgeon case the Council of Europe made decriminalization of homosexuality a requirement for membership, which in turn was a prerequisite for membership in the European Union; several European countries decided to decriminalize homosexuality as a result.
 The Council of Europe admitted Lithuania in 1993 a few months before the country had repealed the criminalization of homosexuality; Romania was admitted the same year after promising to repeal its law but was still enforcing it in 1998.
 Russia gave up its sodomy law in 1993 in part because of an aspiration to join the Council of Europe.
 The last jurisdiction in Europe to decriminalize homosexuality was the self-proclaimed Turkish Republic of Northern Cyprus in 2014.